-Little is known about the early life of Apache chief Cochise (?-1874), but he was a prominent leader of the Chiricahuas and feared for his settlement raids of the mid-18th century.
+Little is known about the early life of Apache chief Cochise (?-1874), but he was a prominent leader of the Chiricahuas and feared for his settlement raids during the 1800s.
 He was arrested and accused of kidnapping a rancher’s son in 1861, igniting conflict between his people and the U.S. government.
 Over the following decade, Cochise conducted more raids and fought with U.S. soldiers, eluding capture by retreating into the Dragoon Mountains.
 He accepted the government’s offer to move the Chiricahuas to large reservation in southeastern Arizona near the end of his life.

 By the mid-19th century, he had become a prominent leader of the Chiricahua band of Apache Indians living in southern Arizona and northern Mexico.
 Like many other Chiricahua Apache, Cochise resented the encroachment of Mexican and American settlers on their traditional lands.
 Cochise led numerous raids on the settlers living on both sides of the border, and Mexicans and Americans alike began to call for military protection and retribution.